fltk/test-only/README_fltk1_to_fltk2.txt

 	be careful not to omit the method: myGroupKind.begin();
-	This is automatically called in fltk1 in the constructor, so in fltk1 you can ommit it but for some reasons, it have NOT been the case on FLTK2.
+	This is automatically called in fltk1 in the constructor, so in fltk1 you can omit it but for some reasons, it have NOT been the case on FLTK2.

 	So to continue with our example let's add one button to our fltk2 window: